nimra-hanif/Task-1-EDA-of-Iris-Dataset/README.md

 Sepal features showed more overlap between classes
-Box plots helped identify spread and potential outliers Histograms showed overall distribution patterns of features
-Conclusion: The EDA revealed meaningful patterns in the Iris dataset, especially in petal-related features, which are highly useful for classification tasks in machine learning.
+Box plots helped identify spread and potential outliers Histograms showed overall distribution patterns of features In conclusion, the EDA revealed meaningful patterns in the Iris dataset, especially in petal-related features, which are highly useful for classification tasks in machine learning.